JuanCaicedo/speaking/bios.md

 ## 200 char version

-Juan is a Colombian-Canadian-American software consultant (Double Agent) at TestDouble.
-He loves improving processes so that teams can collaborate better.
+Colombian-Canadian-American software consultant (Double Agent) at TestDouble.
-When not programming, Juan plays the guitar and climbs trees.
+Teaching, testing, pairing, being nice 👍 3 hour walks in a new city 🙌

 ## 400 char version

 Juan is a Colombian-Canadian-American software consultant at TestDouble.
 His real job title is Double Agent.
-He loves helping new programmers get started and improving processes so that teams can collaborate better.
-When not programming, Juan has been learning to play the guitar and he never grew out of climbing trees.
+He loves helping other engineers write software, through teaching, promoting testing, pair programming, and being nice.

+For the last three years, Juan has been working remotely full time.
+During that time he has also had the opportunity to travel/live in 17 countries.
+He loves playing the guitar and going on 3 hour walks in a new city.

 ## Español